 \begin{lemma} (\cite{hum1} p.99) Let $G$ be an algebraic group and $g\in G.$ There exists unique elements $g_{s},g_{u}$ such that $g_{s}g_{u}=g_{u}g_{s},$ and $\rho _{g_{s}}$ is semisimple, $\rho _{g_{u}}$ is unipotent. \end{lemma}

-\begin{lemma} \cite{luts} Let $G$ be a reductive connected algebraic group over an algebraically closed field $k.$ The conjugacy classes of unipotent elements in $G$ is finite. \end{lemma}
+\begin{lemma} (\cite{luts}) Let $G$ be a reductive connected algebraic group over an algebraically closed field $k.$ The conjugacy classes of unipotent elements in $G$ are finite. \end{lemma}

-\begin{lemma} (\cite{gar}, Theorem 3.4) If $G$ is a reductive linear algebraic group defined over a field $k$ and $g\in G(k)$ then the set of conjugacy classes in $G(k)$ which when base changed to the algebraic closed field $ \bar{k}$ are equal to the conjugacy class of $g$ in $G(\bar{k})$ is in bijection with the subset of $H^{1}(\bar{k}/k,Z(g)(k)),$ the Galois cohomology group. \end{lemma}
+\begin{lemma} (\cite{gar}, Theorem 3.4) If $G$ is a reductive linear algebraic group defined over a field $k$ and $g\in G(k)$ then the set of conjugacy classes in $G(k)$ which when base changed to the {}algebraically closed field $\bar{k}$ are equal to the conjugacy class of $g$ in $G(\bar{k})$ is in bijection with a subset of $H^{1}(\bar{k}/k,Z(g)(k)),$ the Galois cohomology set. \end{lemma}

 \begin{definition} A field $k$ is of type (F) if for any integer $n$ there exist only finitely many extensions of $k$ of degree $n$ (in a fixed algebraic closure $\bar{k}$ of $k$). \end{definition}